Dreamseer/fronteers-notes/2016/2016 10 06 - Day 1/8 - Surveying the landscape.md

 ### Physical Web

-- nearby notifications
+- Nearby notifications
-  - bus station with upcoming buses
+  - Bus station with upcoming buses
-- rich local discovery
+- Rich local discovery
 - Web Bluetooth
 - WebVR, AR

 ### What is the Web like in 20 yrs?

-- are we still using browsers?
+- Are we still using browsers?
-- the Web is a user experience (@dries)
+- The Web is a user experience (@dries)

 ### Notifications

 - Web Notifications
-- rich experiences, why install app?
+- Rich experiences, why install app?

 - The Web enhances native
   - Messenger Web Views, no browser needed